Experiencing Spring in Korea: Our 5-Day Itinerary & Tips

 Day 3: Lotte World and more food trip in Seoul

-Our third day in Seoul was allotted for Lotte World, one of Korea’s most popular theme parks.
+The third day of our Korea spring itinerary was allotted for Lotte World, one of Korea’s most popular theme parks.
 But before that, we explored another interesting neighborhood where our friend lives.

 Sinchon